Digital and Studio Arts

-The Digital and Studio Arts Program offers a B.A. in Digital and Studio Arts with three concentrations (Fine Arts, Media Arts, and interdisciplinary), and a Certificate in Digital and Studio Arts.
+The Digital and Studio Arts Program offers a B.A. in Digital and Studio Arts with three concentrations (Fine Arts, Media Arts, and interdisciplinary).
 This is an interdisciplinary program designed to provide students with the tools to effectively and creatively generate, communicate, and artistically express ideas.
 As part of a liberal arts education, the program in Digital and Studio Arts adds to the understanding of the development of human ideas and directs the student toward individual development and personal expression.
 Digital and Studio Arts students learn the vocabulary and technical skills required to use the technology of their medium of choice as means of critical and aesthetic investigation.
 Studio work and internships further balance the potential of students by providing an experience to take with them into their respective field of employment.
 Emphasis is placed upon the value of building a portfolio of representative work, so that when seeking employment, students have the fundamental tools of proof of their academic preparation.

 Digital and Studio Arts Mission Statement